oryon-dominik/dotfiles/basic-tutorials/how-to-get_WSL_running.md

 ## [Docker setup](https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly)

-Use the edge version for docker for windows from their website (don't install with choco!!)
+Use the edge version for docker for windows from their website (<s>don't install with choco!!</s> - may be fixed, 09.02.2020)

 Download and add Docker's official public PGP key.
 `curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -`